20c/vaping/docs/dev.md

 init(self)
 ```

-called after the plugin is initialized, plugin may define this for any
+called after the plugin class is initialized, plugin may define this for any
 other initialization code

 #### popen